Application tiles¶

 Custom forms offer more control on the actual form presented to the user.
 They are defined as html and JS files like in plugin components:

-• The Python helper code code editor allows to write the do() method as described in the Fetching data for custom forms section of Custom settings UI.
+The Python helper code code editor allows writing the do() method as described in Fetching data for custom forms of the Custom settings UI page.

-• The Custom UI HTML code editor allows to write the HTML template where the controller is defined in the Javascript code editor.
+The Custom UI HTML code editor allows writing the HTML template where the controller is defined in the Javascript code editor.

-• The Custom UI JS code editor allows to write the Javascript where the Angular controller is added to the Angular module.
+The Custom UI JS code editor allows writing the Javascript where the Angular controller is added to the Angular module.

-• The Angular module text input allows to specify the Angular module.
+The Angular module text input allows specifying the Angular module.

-The Run scenario tile allows to run a selected Scenario.
+The Run scenario tile allows running a selected Scenario.

 When changing the input datasets of a flow, columns are often changed.
 Either their type can change, or columns can appear or disappear.
 This implies that the definition recipes consuming these datasets no longer matches their inputs, and thus that the recipes may fail to run.
 User action is then needed to adjust the recipes, updating, adding or removing columns from their definitions.
 This change can be tedious when for example one column has to be added to all downstream recipes and datasets of a changed input dataset.
 DSS offer the Propagate schema tool on the flow in order to facilitate this chore.
 The Propagate schema tile of an application wraps this tool.